messersc/talks/markdownintro.md

 class: flamingo
 ---

-## How using markdown can free you from LaTex, Word, Powerpoint (and Dropbox, too, if you use git with github or bitbucket)
+## How using markdown can free you from LaTeX, Word, Powerpoint (and Dropbox, too, if you use git with github or bitbucket)

 .footnote[.left[.red[\*]Clemens Messerschmidt]]
 ---